 Casa Vegso is AVDA's residential program that includes emergency shelter and transitional housing program for victims of domestic abuse and their children.

-AVDA’s 63-bed emergency shelter is staffed 24 hours a day, 365 days a year, provides domestic violence victims and their children a safe place to stay for up to eight weeks.
-An extended stay beyond eight weeks can be arranged for victims who have special needs and require an extended length of stay.
+AVDA’s 64-bed emergency shelter is staffed 24 hours a day, 365 days a year, provides domestic violence victims and their children a safe place to stay for up to six weeks.
+An extended stay beyond six weeks can be arranged for victims who have special needs and require an extended length of stay.

 Residents are provided food, clothing, transportation, basic need items, information and referrals to community resources, and continuous safety planning assistance.
 While in shelter, all residents receive advocacy and comprehensive service management to assist them in living violence-free lives and achieving self-sufficiency.
 AVDA is a member of America Responds with Love, a hotel sheltering program that provides safe, confidential hotel sheltering for victims when the shelter is at capacity and neighboring domestic violence shelters are unable to accommodate.
 At the time of shelter discharge all safety plans are revised to address future risk and new surroundings.